inirajan/inirajan/README.md

 - 👋 Hi, I’m @inirajan
 - 👀 I’m interested in Web technology , Photoshop and Cyber security .
-- 🌱 I’m currently learning about web development and Java Script .
+- 🌱 I’m currently learning about Web development and Java Script .
 - 💞️ I’m looking to collaborate on